simioni/nest-pret/README.md

 ### ✅ @RawResponse() decorator <a name="RawResponseDecorator"></a>

 The ```@RawResponse()``` decorator skips wrapping the response and sends the data returned by the handler directly as the route response.
-This is useful if you set the @StandarResponse() on the controller or even the application level, but wants to override that behavior in a particular route.
+This is useful if you set the @StandardResponse() on the controller or even the application level, but wants to override that behavior in a particular route.
 (For example, to provide a response formatted to other API that you do not control).

 <br />